Nayshlok/CodeTeaching/README.md

 # Coding Resources

-The intention of this project is to help you be able to learn the code necessary to perform your job to the highest ability.
+The intention of this project is to help you be able to learn the code necessary to be a developer.

 [Getting Started](Git/getting-started.md)